• Skip to main content

 Our periodontal care focuses on treating gum disease.
 When caring for your gums, you can expect local anesthesia, the scaling of plaque, root planing (smoothing down your roots), and antibiotic treatment.
 This deep cleaning can remove bacteria that lead to gum disease and work as a preventative.

-A periodontist will treat 3 main conditions: gum recession, missing/loose teeth, and bone loss.
+A periodontist will treat gum recession, missing/loose teeth, and bone loss.
 Your doctor can perform gum graft surgery for recession, dental implants for missing teeth, and bone grafts for bone loss.
 Each of these treatments focuses on mending the damage to the gums and jawbone, which support the teeth.

 What is the best routine for periodontal disease?